chinedugabriel/Transpay/README.md

   git clone https://github.com/chinedugabriel/Transpay
 ```

-Go to the project directory and run index.html to view project
+Go to the project directory and run index.html to view Project